 - A loss of 2 pints of blood will lead to shock.

 - A loss of 5 to 6 pints of blood will cause death.
 (Source)

-Here’s the scary thing: if the knife wound hit an artery, the rate of blood loss can be very fast.
-According to this college professor, fatal exsanguination from an arterial wound may only take 20 seconds to a couple minutes.
-Even venous bleeding could cause death in 4 to 5 minutes if the wound was large enough.
+Here’s the scary thing: if the knife wound hits an artery, the rate of blood loss can be very fast.
+According to this college professor, fatal exsanguination from an arterial wound may only take 20 seconds to a couple of minutes.
+Even venous bleeding could cause death in 4 to 5 minutes if the injury were large enough.

 Know What Type of Bleeding You Are Dealing With

 - Arterial Bleeding: The blood will be SPURTING out.
 It will be a bright red color.

 - Venous Bleeding: The blood will be oozing out.
 The blood will be a darker color.

 - Capillary Bleeding: The blood will slowly come out.
 It will eventually stop on its own.

 Applying pressure to the wound will help stem the flow of blood.
 In arterial bleeding cases, you will also want to apply pressure to the major artery leading to the wound.
 You will need to use both hands for this!